 Windsor Castle is also home to one of the most beautiful Gothic chapels in the world, St. George’s Chapel.
 Edward IV began construction and Henry VIII finished it in 1528.
 The chapel has been the scene of many royal weddings.
 It’s also a royal mausoleum, with 10 monarchs buried there, including Henry VIII.

-Windsor Castle has been the site of many historical events.
-It's where the Magna Carta was signed, where Edward VIII abdicated the throne, and where Queen Victoria fell in love with Albert.
+Windsor Castle has been the site of many historic events.
+It’s where the Magna Carta was signed, where Edward VIII abdicated the throne, and where Queen Victoria fell in love with Albert.

 Today, Windsor Castle is the largest occupied working castle in the world.
 The Queen uses Windsor Castle as a private home.
 She often weekends there and hosts visiting monarchs and presidents at “dine and sleep” events.
 Now, the queen is self-isolating at Windsor Castle.